 Contestant: Who is Alex Trebek?

-Alex: Correct.
-Pick again.Born on July 22, 1940, Alex Trebek is a Canadian-American celebrity famous for hosting Jeopardy as well as a plethora of shows since the 1960s.
-His work ranges from many types of shows: commercials, game shows, music shows, and even sport events.
+George Alexander "Alex" Trebek OC (July 22, 1940 - November 8, 2020) was a Canadian-American television personality best known for hosting Jeopardy! as well as a plethora of shows since the 1960s.
+His work ranged from many types of shows: commercials, game shows, music shows, and even sport events.

 Shows hosted by Alex:

 - The Wizard of Odds (1973-74)